djiauwfar/djiauwfar/README.md

 - Indonesian : Farandi Angesti
 - Chinese : Djiauw Chao Chong / 饶超崇

-Currenty I working for PT Cerberus Sinergi Datasistem as a Web Developer, I also have a Computer Hardware Business i.e. Explore Valveer Hardware.
+I currently work for PT Cerberus Sinergi Datasistem as a Web Developer, I also have a Computer Hardware Business i.e. Explore Valveer Hardware.

 Some of my deployed Projects :